 Before you even think about buying a personal coffee maker take a minute to think if this type of coffee brewer is the right choice for you.

-1-cup coffee makers are perfect for brewing a single cup of coffee throughout the day, however they are not workhorses and will struggle if you are brewing a large amount of coffee for friends, family, or co-workers.
+1-cup coffee makers are perfect for brewing a single cup of coffee throughout the day; however, they are not workhorses and will struggle if you are brewing a large amount of coffee for friends, family, or even co-workers.